djordje200179/Meduce/README.md

 2. `func Reducer(key KeyOut, values []ValueOut) ValueOut`
 This function reduces all values that were mapped to the same key.
 It will be called many times to reduce local data, and then once more to reduce all data from all threads.
-Because of that it should be idempotent and have no side effects.
+Because of that, it should be zimportant and have no side effects.

-3. `func Finalizer(key KeyOut, valueRef *ValueOut) ValueOut` (optional)
-This function is called after all data was processed and reduced.
+3. `func Finalizer(key KeyOut, valueRef *ValueOut) ValueOut` (optional) This function is called after all data was processed and reduced.
 It is used to calculate final results in values that were reduced.
-It receives pointer to value, so you should modify it in-place.
+It receives a pointer to value, so you should modify it in-place.
 If you don't need this function you can pass `nil` instead.